• Home

 Restrictions

-• Protective gear must be worn while skating like the best head-covered helmets and pads for knee, elbow, hands, and wrist.
+• Protective gear must be worn while skating like the best helmets and pads for knee, elbow, hands, and wrist.

 • Minors must bring local guardians to skating